ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode81](images/xchaincode/xchaincode81.png)

 **10.** Go to the VSCode IBM Blockchain Platform view, under the `Local Fabric Ops` panel, you should see four `papercontract@vscode-debug-<datetime>` packages under `Installed` and one `papercontract@vscode-debug-<datetime>` under `Instantiated`.
-The instantiated package should have the same datetime and the latest installed one.
+The instantiated package should have the same datetime as the latest installed one.
 The latest instantiated package is from this section when we added the `getAllPapersFromIssuer` transaction.
 We hope that with this flow, you get to experience one way you can develop and build upon your smart contract.

 # Section 10: Package commercial-paper, install and instantiate